LayerManager/layman/doc/rest.md

 Have the same request parameters and response structure and headers as [GET Layers](#get-layers).

 ### POST Workspace Maps
 Publish new map composition.
-Accepts JSON valid against [map-composition schema](https://github.com/hslayers/hslayers-ng/wiki/Composition-schema) used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng).
+Accepts JSON valid against [map-composition schema](https://github.com/hslayers/map-compositions) version 2 used by [Hslayers-ng](https://github.com/hslayers/hslayers-ng).
+Exact version of schema is defined by `describedBy` key of JSON data file.

 Processing chain consists of few steps:
-- validate JSON file against [map-composition schema](https://github.com/hslayers/hslayers-ng/wiki/Composition-schema)
+- validate JSON file against schema defined by `describedBy` key
 - save file to workspace directory
 - if needed, update some JSON attributes (`name`, `title`, or `abstract`)
 - generate thumbnail image